rantav/go-archetype/README.md

     type: yesno
 ```

-The `id` must be unique and is later also use for performing the transformations (see below).
+The `id` must be unique and is later also used for performing the transformations (see below).

 A user may provide the required inputs interactively when promped to when running go-archetype.

-The user may also provide the input as CLI arguments, which is useful for automation.
+Likewise, The user may also provide the input as CLI arguments, which is useful for automation. (see example below)

-Interactive question example: (whent he user sees when runnin go-archetype)
+Interactive question example: (what the user sees while running go-archetype)

     ?
 Would you like to include the readme file? (y/N)

-Providing the input as CLI args:
+And when providing the input as CLI args:

 ```sh
 go-archetype transform --transformations=transformations.yml \